 During the fourth quarter of 2005, a European country commenced a tax audit for the years 2001 through 2004, including an examination of the Company's arrangement with professional service companies that provide consulting services to the Company.
 In November 2006, the examining tax authority issued an assessment in the amount of €4.3 million, consisting of unpaid withholding tax, plus unpaid Value Added Tax ("VAT").
 The Company appealed this assessment, however in accordance with local law, the Company was required to provide a bank guarantee to the tax authority.
 In September 2009, the Company received a definitive and final ruling that its appeal with respect to the withholding tax portion of the assessment had been decided in its favor, thereby canceling that assessment.
-The Company received a pproximately €4.1 million of the original bank guarantee.
-In May 2010, the Company received a definitive and final ruling that its appeal with respect to the VAT portion of the assessment had been decided in its favor, thereby canceling that assessment and the remaining guarantee balance was released to the Company.
+The Company received a definitive and final ruling that its appeal with respect to the VAT portion of the assessment had been decided in its favor, thereby canceling that assessment and the remaining guarantee balance was released to the Company.
 See Note 5, Restricted Cash and Note 22, Guarantees.